fischermoseley/manta/doc/getting_started.md

 !!! success "VHDL works too!"

     If your FPGA design is VHDL-based, fret not!
 Most synthesis tools support mixed-language projects, and will happily ingest both a Verilog-based Manta module inside of a VHDL-based design.
-Just take care to ensure that the interfaces match.
+Just take care to ensure that interfaces match between the VHDL and Verilog modules.

 ### Example